romaricp/automatephp.github.io/doc/index.md

 repository: git@github.com:symfony/symfony-demo.git
 ```

-The Git repository URL to be deployed.
-If you use a repository in https you can use a variable with the notation %variable_name% for the password
+Address of your git repository.
+If you use a repository in https you can use a variable with the notation %variable_name% for the password like this:

-Sample :
 ```YAML
 repository: https://user:%git_password%@exemple.com
 ```

 ### platforms

-The list of platforms.
+List of platforms.

-You can configure several platforms.
-A project must have at least one platform.
+You can configure several platforms ; a project must have at least one platform.

 ```YAML
 platforms: